EGVA/React-And-Electron-Template/README.md

-# Based on this article
+# I just uploaded this to make easier to me create new React x Electron apps
-Exporting and running are explained here <br/>
+I based on this article <br/>
 https://medium.com/@brockhoff/using-electron-with-react-the-basics-e93f9761f86f